Nishant6692/nishant-laravel-wallet-php/README.md

 - `reference` - Optional reference number
 - `description` - Optional description
 - `meta` - JSON metadata
+- `confirmed` - Boolean flag indicating if transaction is confirmed (default: true)
 - `timestamps` - Created/updated timestamps

+**Note:** When `confirmed` is `false`, the transaction is created but the wallet balance is not updated.
+The balance will only be updated when the transaction is confirmed using the `confirmTransaction()` method.

 ## Error Handling

 The package throws exceptions for various scenarios:

-- **Insufficient Balance**: When trying to withdraw more than available balance
+- **Insufficient Balance**: When trying to withdraw more than available balance (or when confirming a withdrawal)
 - **Inactive Wallet**: When trying to deposit/withdraw from inactive wallet
 - **Invalid Amount**: When amount is zero or negative
 - **Wallet Not Found**: When wallet doesn't exist
+- **Transaction Already Confirmed**: When trying to confirm an already confirmed transaction
+- **Transaction Not Found**: When trying to confirm a non-existent transaction

 Always wrap wallet operations in try-catch blocks: